 Mehdi Mirsaeidi

-Dr. Mehdi Mirsaeidi is an expert in sarcoidosis, ILD, and pulmonary infections and is proficient in diagnosis, treatment, and research.
+Dr. Mehdi Mirsaeidi is an expert in ILD, climate change; lung cancer, and bacteriophages.

 Biography

 Dr. Mehdi Mirsaeidi is a highly skilled medical professional specializing in sarcoidosis, interstitial lung disease (ILD), and pulmonary infections.
+He is also director of the ILD and Sarcoidosis Program at UF Health in Jacksonville.
 With extensive expertise in these areas, Dr. Mirsaeidi excels in diagnosing and treating complex cases while also conducting groundbreaking research.
 Passionate about advancing patient care and outcomes, he is committed to staying at the forefront of medical advancements and implementing novel approaches in his practice.
 Driven by a deep sense of compassion, Dr. Mirsaeidi strives to provide the highest level of care to his patients, leveraging his knowledge and experience to improve their quality of life.
 With a strong dedication to education, he also actively contributes to the training and mentorship of future medical professionals.

 Interstitial Lung Disease